-Create the Config
+Create the Config Type

-Config Slugs
+Config Type Slugs

 mobility.schema.yaml

-$miru_config_slug: "mobility"
+$miru_config_type_slug: "mobility"

 Install the CLI